Do Maple Trees Have Acorns? No. Acorns Are Oak Tree Seeds. Instead, they produce a fruit called a samara which holds the seeds of the tree.

 The two-sided maple samaras hold two facing nutlets connected to flat, papery wings.
 Each nutlet holds one maple seed.

-The seeds turn up on trees around a month after spring flowering.
+Seeds turn up on trees around a month after spring flowering.
 And mature at different rates.
 Not all species of maple have the same color and size as samaras.

 And the number of days trees normally shed their unique seeds differ as well.